-In 2019 W4GF created this group of 10 W4GF Advocates to support the W4GF Secretariat and ensure a more systematic flow of information between women engaged at the national level and the W4GF Secretariat and vice versa.
-W4GF Collaborators will provide guidance to the W4GF Secretariat on its three objectives and sustain the following (ensuring balance of attention to HIV, TB and malaria):
+In 2019 W4GF created this group of 10 W4GF Advocates to support the W4GF Team and ensure a more systematic flow of information between women engaged at the national level and the W4GF Team and vice versa.
+In line with the W4GF Collaborators ToR 2021 the Collaborators provide guidance to the W4GF Team on its three objectives and sustain the following (ensuring balance of attention to HIV, TB and malaria):

 - Develop more coordinated global advocacy actions and priorities that align with the national realities and to support the development of key messages on new and emerging issues as they relate to women (and girls) living with HIV, affected by TB and malaria in all our diversity.

 - Identify essential communication resources that are essential to women working at the national level in the context of the Global Fund.

 - Albertina Nyatsi, Eswatini, Positive Women together in Action

 - Cecilia Lodonu-Senoo, Ghana, Hope for Future Generations

 - Khanyisa Dunjwa, South Africa, Passionate Unlimited Peers in Action (PUPA)

 - Nana Gleeson, Botswana, Botswana Network on Ethics, Law & HIV/AIDs (BONELA)

 - Olena Stryzhak, Ukraine, Positive Women